 The only other digital assistant to function as a standalone unit is Google Home, but Google has yet to completely open the door to third parties.
 Actions on Google, the development platform for Google Home, is open to developers, but there isn't currently a date for opening an app store so users can download third-party Actions.

-Apple and Microsoft are completely out of the IoT hub game right now, and if they plan on leveraging Siri and Cortana as competitors to Alexa they need to step up: Time is running out and Alexa is soon going to become synonymous with IoT digital assistants.
+Apple has barely started to join the product battle, and Microsoft is completely out of the IoT hub game right now; if they plan on leveraging Siri and Cortana as competitors to Alexa, they need to step up.
+Time is running out, and Alexa is soon going to become synonymous with IoT digital assistants.

 - What was Amazon's Alexa up to on Thanksgiving Day?
 (TechRepublic)